Krachkovskii/RevitTranslator/README.md

 Revit Translator is a free add-in for Autodesk Revit, aimed at BIM teams working on international projects that require translation of models or drawings into other language.

 It simplifies translation pipeline to 100+ languages by automatically extracting text from all user-modifiable text properties, translating it via third-party service, and updating them back in Revit.
 This plug-in uses API provided by DeepL - industry leader in accurate technical machine translations.
+Plug-in supports Revit versions from 2023 to 2026.

 ---